m4rvr/MarvinRudolph/README.md

 ### Hey!
 I'm Marvin.
-#### A web developer who :zap: to work with Vue.js, TypeScript and JavaScript.
+#### A web developer who :heart: to work with Vue.js, TypeScript and JavaScript.

 <!--
 **MarvinRudolph/MarvinRudolph** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.